-The Plains Train Depot contains a self-guided museum with exhibits focusing on the 1976 Presidential Campaign.
-It served as a train depot from 1888 to 1951, when passenger service to the area was discontinued.
-The building was opened in 1976 as Jimmy Carter's Presidential Campaign Headquarters and during that time approximately 10,000 people a day came to Plains to find out about candidate Carter.
-Many state primary victories, as well as the presidential victory, were held in the streets around the depot.
+The Plains Depot is the oldest building in Plains, having been constructed in 1888.
+Plains Depot served the community of Plains as a freight and passenger depot until 1951 when passenger service was discontinued.
+The building was opened in 1976 as Jimmy Carter's presidential campaign headquarters and during that time approximately 10,000 people a day came to Plains to find out about candidate Jimmy Carter.
+Many state primary victories, as well as the presidential victory, were celebrated in the streets around the depot.

 Jimmy Carter lived on this farm from the age of four until he departed for college.
 The farm is restored to its appearance before electricity was installed in 1938.
 As you stroll along the walking path, stop and read the wayside exhibits at various points along the way.
 Push the buttons on the audio stations to listen to Jimmy Carter share stories about his childhood.
-Visit the boyhood home and explore the other buildings on the farm.
-More...

-The butterfly trail in Plains began due to Mrs. Rosalynn Carter's desire to bring awareness to conserving butterflies, their habitats and from her love of nature.
-Within the Plains Historic District, there are eight (8) public butterfly gardens.
+The Rosalynn Carter Butterfly Trail in Plains began due to Mrs. Carter's desire to bring awareness to conserving butterflies and their habitats, and from her love of nature.
+Within the Plains Historic District, there are eight public butterfly gardens.
 It is our hope that when you visit Plains you will take the time and follow the butterfly trail.